edgexfoundry/edgex-docs/docs_src/design/adr/0020-UnitOfMeasure.md

 Therefore, EdgeX chooses not to select or adopt a unit of measure specification, standard, or code list to apply across the platform.
 Instead, EdgeX adopters will be allowed to optionally specify which unit of measure specification, standard, or unit of measure code list they would like applied and understood to be represented by values in EdgeX.

 ### Specifying Unit of Measure per Device Resource
-Going forward, an EdgeX property will be optionally associated to each device resource to stipulate which unit of measure standard (or specification, code list, etc.) is applied to the unit of measure of the device resource.
+Currently, units is a string on [ResourceProperties](https://github.com/edgexfoundry/go-mod-core-contracts/blob/352324e9c8b8d76ffd6147dc5ec2da6dd8f275fd/v2/dtos/resourceproperties.go#L15).
+Going forward, and to assist in backward compatiblity, the units property would remain in place and specify the unit of measure value.
+A new optional EdgeX property will be optionally associated to each device resource to stipulate which unit of measure standard (or specification, code list, etc.) is applied to the unit of measure of the device resource.

-For example, if the device resource for temperature was specified in a device profile as show below, the unit of measure would be specified by the units section (specifying the Cel as the unit of measure from the Unified Code for Units of Measure).
+For example, if the device resource for temperature was specified in a device profile as show below, the unit of measure would still be specified by the units property (specifying the Cel as the unit of measure) and adding the optional units_standard (to specify that the unit of measure is from the Unified Code for Units of Measure).

 ``` YAML
 -